Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Monotonicity of the frequency function

-We now turn to the singular case.
-Suppose now that $C(X)$ is a limit Ricci-flat cone.
-By Jiang-Naber \cite{JiangNaber}, the curvature tensor is locally $L^2$.
-So the definition of the frequency function still works on $C(X)$, provided that the harmonic $k$-form $u$ is locally $W^{1,2}$ and locally $L^\infty$.

-By using cutoff functions, Proposition \ref{monotonicity} can be generalized to the case of singular cross sections.
+We now turn to the singular setting.
+Suppose now that $C(Y)$ is a limit Ricci-flat cone.
+By defining $D(r) = \int_{\partial B_r} u \cdot \nabla_{\partial_r} u$ as in \eqref{dalternative}, we see that $D(r)$ is well defined, provided that the harmonic $k$-form $u$ is such that locally $\sup |u| + \sup |\nabla_{r\partial_r}u| < \infty$.
+The integration by parts in \eqref{dalternative} is then justified using cutoff functions in Lemma~\ref{goodcutoff}.
+The precise argument is similar to the proof of the Proposition below, so we omit it.
+We now generalize Proposition \ref{monotonicity} to the case of singular cross sections.